 - 1. Concept of a rank of the matrix and applying this concept to know the consistency and solving the system of linear equations. - 2.
 Concept of Eigen values and eigenvectors and to reduce the quadratic form to canonical form. - 3.
-Concept of Sequence and nature of the series. - 4.
-Evaluation of surface areas and volumes of revolutions of curves and evaluation of improper integrals using Beta and Gamma functions. - 5.
+Methods of solving the differential equations of first order. - 4.
+Evaluation of improper integrals using Beta and Gamma functions. - 5.
 Partial differentiation and finding maxima and minima of function of two and three variables.